apache/gravitino/docs/how-to-use-gvfs.md

 | `s3-secret-access-key`         | The secret key of the AWS S3.                                                                                                                                                          | (none)        | Yes if it's a S3 fileset.| 0.7.0-incubating |

 At the same time, you need to place the corresponding jar files in the Hadoop environment(typically located in `${HADOOP_HOME}/share/hadoop/common/lib/`), things will be different according to the hadoop runtime version:
-- If your hadoop runtime version is 3.3.1 or later, we suggest you use the bundle jar [`gravitino-aws-bundle-${version}.jar`](https://repo1.maven.org/maven2/org/apache/gravitino/gravitino-aws-bundle/) which is built with hadoop 3.3.1 directly.
+- If your hadoop runtime version is 3.3.1~3.3.6, we suggest you use the bundle jar [`gravitino-aws-bundle-${version}.jar`](https://repo1.maven.org/maven2/org/apache/gravitino/gravitino-aws-bundle/) which is built with hadoop 3.3.1 directly.
 The bundle jar contains `hadoop-aws`, `aws-java-sdk-bundle` and other dependencies except hadoop runtime that needed to run the S3 fileset.
-- If your hadoop runtime is older than 3.3.1, you can put the mini jar [`gravitino-aws-core-${version}.jar`](https://repo1.maven.org/maven2/org/apache/gravitino/gravitino-aws-core/) and hadoop-aws jar and other necessary dependencies of the hadoop version in the classpath.
+- If your hadoop runtime is not in the range mentioned above, We suggest you put the mini jar [`gravitino-aws-core-${version}.jar`](https://repo1.maven.org/maven2/org/apache/gravitino/gravitino-aws-core/) and hadoop-aws jar and other necessary dependencies of the hadoop version in the classpath.
 In general, all the jars you need in `${HADOOP_HOME}/share/hadoop/tools/lib`, for s3, those files include `hadoop-aws`, `aws-java-sdk-bundle` and other possible dependencies.

+Things are similar for OSS, Azure Blob Storage, and GCS. for detail, please refer to [cloud storage fileset](./cloud-storage-fileset-example.md).

 #### GCS fileset